-Gethyllis verrucosa is distributed on lower slopes and flats in heavy soils from the western Karoo to Bredasdorp.
+Gethyllis verrucosa Marloth is distributed on lower slopes and flats in heavy soils from the western Karoo to Bredasdorp.
 It has strap shaped leaves that are loosely spiraled and hairy.
 It flowers from October to December and has white flowers.
-Photos from Andrew Harvie.
+The first two photos from Andrew Harvie.
 The third photo from Alan Horstmann was taken near Middelpos in the Roggeveld.
 The fourth and fifth photos are probably this species, by Gordon Summerfield.

-Gethyllis verticillata is found in the winter rainfall area (Namaqualand to Darling) on rock outcrops on slopes and well drained flats.
+Gethyllis verticillata R.Br. ex Herb. is found in the winter rainfall area (Namaqualand to Darling) on rock outcrops on slopes and well drained flats.
 It flowers from November to February and has white flowers.
 Leaves are linear to strap-shaped, coiled at the tip with a pair of basal sheaths that are white and blotched and elaborately fringed at the apex.
-Photo by Bob Rutemoeller of the leaves showing the basal sheaths of one of Gordon Summerfield's plants.
+First photo by Bob Rutemoeller of the leaves showing the basal sheaths of one of Gordon Summerfield's plants.
 Second photo by Gordon Summerfield.
 Other photos by Paul Cumbleton.

-Gethyllis villosa is found in sand or clay on flats or south-facing slopes from Namaqualand to Mossel Bay and the western Karoo.
-It grows 3 to 15 cm. high and has white or pink flowers and strap-shaped loosely spiraled leaves with star-like white hairs.
-It flowers October to December (end of growing season) in the wild.
+Gethyllis villosa (Thunb.)
+Thunb. is found in sand or clay on flats or south-facing slopes from Namaqualand to Mossel Bay and the western Karoo.
+It grows 3 to 15 cm high and has white or pink flowers and strap-shaped loosely spiraled leaves with star-like white hairs.
+It flowers from October to December (end of growing season) in the wild.
 Photos 1-3 by The first two pictures were taken by Cameron McMaster near Swellendam and Napier in the Overberg.
-The next series of three photos were taken by Julian Slade of his plants blooming in Australia December 2003.
+The next series of three photos were taken by Julian Slade of his plants flowering in Australia December 2003.
 The first image of the closed bud depicts what you will actually find in the morning after a cool change or barometric change in summer.
 There is no sign of anything the day before, even if you look for it!
 The second shows the opened flower and the third, a top view, shows the style is bent to the side which is a characteristic of some of the species.